Oyekunle-Mark/blog/content/posts/linux-kernel-development-course-notes.md

 sudo update-grub
 ```

 Restart the system.
-Once the new kernel comes up, compare the saved dmesg from the old kernel with the new one, and see if there are any regressions.
+Once the new kernel comes up, compare the *dmesg* from the old kernel with the new one(the next section describes how), and see if there are any regressions.

 ## Examining kernel logs

-You should compare the logs obtained by running the following commands on the current kernel with your new custom kernel to check for regression.
+You should compare the logs obtained by running the following commands on the current kernel with your new custom kernel to check for regressions.
 There should be no new *crit*, *alert*, and *emerg* level messages in *dmesg*.
 There should be no new *err* level messages too.

 ```sh
 dmesg -t -l emerg